 Athlete Photo Gallery

-Willet started the 2014 season strong with a ninth-place finish at the Breckenridge Dew Tour, but an unfortunate crash at the Sprint U.S. Grand Prix a week later left him with a season-ending injury to his upper back.
+Heading into the 2014 season, where slopestyle was scheduled to make its Olympic debut, Willet started strong with a ninth-place finish at the Breckenridge Dew Tour.
+On track to contend for a spot on the U.S. Olympic team, a crash at the Sprint U.S. Grand Prix a week later left him with a season-ending injury to his upper back.
 Willet returned to snow in 2015 and gained momentum throughout the season culminating in his first World Cup win as he led a U.S. men's slopestyle podium sweep at the Grand Prix finale in Park City, UT.

 OFF THE SNOW